Bethan Laura Wood

-Bethan Laura Wood (born 1983) is an internationally recognised English designer of jewellery, furniture, decorative objects, lighting and installations.
-She has designed for media such as glass, laminates wood veneer and ceramics.
-Work produced by her studio, WOOD London, is characterised by colour, geometry and visual metaphor, pattern and marquetry.
-She has been described as "[re-contextualizing] ... elements from everyday objects, often focusing on the pattern and coloration of objects as indicators of their origins, production, and past usage."
+Bethan Laura Wood (born 1983) is an internationally recognised English multidisciplinary designer of furniture, decorative objects, lighting, accessories, textiles and installations.
+She has designed for media such as glass, laminated wood veneer and ceramics.
+Work produced by her studio, Bethan Laura wood studio, is characterised by materials investigation, artisan collaboration and a passion for detail, colour, geometry, visual metaphor, pattern and marquetry.
+She has been described as "re-contextualizing ... elements from everyday objects, often focusing on the pattern and coloration of objects as indicators of their origins, production, and past usage."

 Early life and education

 Wood was born in 1983 and grew up in Shropshire.

-She was diagnosed with dyslexia at sixth-form college.
-She studied 3D design at Brighton University, then studied at the Royal College of Art in 2007, tutored by Dutch designer Jurgen Bey and the Italian Martino Gamper.
-While still a student, she founded her studio, "WOOD London", in 2009.
+She was diagnosed with dyslexia while attending sixth-form college.
+She studied 3D design at Brighton University, then studied at the Royal College of Art in 2007, tutored by Dutch designer Jurgen Bey and the Italian designer Martino Gamper.
+While still a student, she founded her studio, Bethan Laura Wood studio, in 2009.

 Career

-She was a designer in residence at the Design Museum, London.
 Wood has been commissioned by a variety of international companies to create works and installations, including Abet Laminati, Moroso, Valextra, Perrier Jouët, Bitossi Ceramiche, Tory Burch, cc-tapis, Tolix Rosenthal and Hermés.

 Her work has been exhibited at the V&A Museum of Childhood, Swiss Institute Contemporary Art New York, Daelim Museum and Museum of Contemporary Art, Tokyo.
+She was a designer in residence at the London Design Museum.

+In 2016, her work was shown in the Dresden Kunstgewerbemuseum in an exhibition called Friends+Design.
+The show was curated by Tulga Beyerle and Maria Cristina Didero, and featured works by designers including Philippe Malouin, Richard Hutten, Michael Young, and Wood working together on specially commissioned pieces that "testify to the time, the affection and the trust that form the bond between ... very different people."

-Wood was named in the Wallpaper* Power 200, which ranks her "among the world's pre-eminent design talent".
+Wood was named in the 2019 Wallpaper* Power 200, which ranks her "among the world's pre-eminent design talent".

-In February 2025, the Design Museum in London launched a new initiative called PLATFORM, "an annual display dedicated to showcasing contemporary design practice", the inaugural edition focusing on Wood's work and career.